conan-io/docs/reference/config_files/profiles.rst

     myprofile2
     ...

-You can also show profile's content:
+You can also show the profile's content per context:

 .. code-block:: bash